qpliu/esolang/intercal/README.md

 ## Notes on compiler implementation
 Use the COMPILAC parser.

 Generate LLVM assembly.
 Don't want to deal with LLVM bindings.
+Developed with LLVM version 5.
+Probably needs minimal changes for later LLVM versions.
+For example, `@llvm.memset.p018.i32` drops the 4th argument at some later version (somewhere from LLVM version 6 to LLVM version 8).

 All code generation goes into @main.
 There may be other runtime functions.